-After finishing my BA in Spanish Philology (5 years) and a Bachelor in International Relations by the Univ. of Santiago de Compostela, Spain, I was offered a prestigious scholarship for International Graduate students at the University of Boulder, CO and then at the University of Lawrence, KS.
-My Ph.D. dissertation in Spanish poetry was awarded with Honours (1997).
+After doing a BA in Spanish Philology (5 years) and a Bachelor in International Relations by the University of Santiago de Compostela (Spain), I received a prestigious Scholarship to do a M.A. and a PhD at the University of Boulder, CO.
+In 1997, I finished my doctoral dissertation on Essentialist Poetry which was awarded with Honours.

 For more info please see my CV:

 My main field of research is Experimental and Intermedia poetry in the Luso-Hispanic world.
 The study of representative genres in this field includes non-canonical styles such as visual poetry, fractal poetry, sound poetry, installations, typographic poetry, biopoetry, cybernetic poetry, etc. This field of studies asks for a redefinition of poetry in the 21st century and for a review of the literary canon and its historiography.
 I also conduct research in Galician Studies, and Teaching & Learning Spanish.

 I welcome research supervisions on all of the above topics.